stefanogianelli/camus/readme.md

 Running
 =======

-Make sure that a mongodb daemon instance is running.
+Make sure that a mongodb and redis daemon instances are running.
 Then:

     npm start